With Omnisend's split automations, you have the ability to create different automation paths based on customer responses

 💬 For more ideas and inspiration, check our Blog article.

 After you select Opened Email rule in the Split block settings, the drop-down menu will show you a list of the email messages that were added to your workflow prior to the Split condition.
-With this type of the Split rule, you can send different messages to the customers that opened the email or simply discontinue the sequence.
+With this type of Split rule, you can send different messages to the customers that opened the email or simply discontinue the sequence.

 If you go with this rule, you will need to select the email message from the list first and then define the type of the link:

 is any or an absolute parameter that doesn't require you to specify the type of the link;

 is predefined, or one of the links you've used in the selected message.
-In the drop-down menu, all of the links added to the email message will be shown.
+All of the links added to the email message will be shown in the drop-down menu.

-is generated, or the link that is unique for each of your customers.
+is generated, or the link is unique for each of your customers.
 To make sure you disregard the piece of the link that is particular for each of your customers, you may use starts with or contains operators.

 The filter for the SMS clicks is very similar to the one for the Email channel.
 Here, you also need to choose the message containing the link and the link itself.
 Since you wouldn't add as many links to the SMS message, as you would to the Email, the selection of the operators is reduced to the standard criteria.

 In the Split block, you need to enter the original link that you've added to the SMS message content.
 As you can see in the screenshot, we enter the link to the website in the content of the message: https://basic-piece.com.
 Later, this link is changed by Omnisend to osend1.com/l/XXXXX format.
-In the Split condition block settings, we should use the original link that we've entered and not the one generated by Omnisend.
+In the Split condition block settings, we should use the original link we've entered, not the one generated by Omnisend.